Parents & Families

 Connect with your admissions counselor to get personalized guidance.
 Find your admissions counselor based on your location here.

 Northeast College is dedicated to helping students and their families navigate the financial aspects of higher education.
-Through the Office of Financial Aid, students have access to scholarships, work opportunities, and loan programs designed to make college more affordable.
+Through the Office of Financial Aid, students have access to scholarships, work opportunities and loan programs designed to make college more affordable.
 The office also offers personalized counseling and group seminars to help students learn how to budget and manage debt responsibly.
 At Northeast, education is viewed as a long-term investment in professional success, especially through its high-demand healthcare programs and competitively priced tuition.

 - Free Application for Federal Student Aid (FAFSA)